atidyshirt/University/COSC362/Practice/cheatsheet.md

   * Obstruction: Disabling communication links and information links
   * Intrusion: Gaining unauthorized access to the system

+#### Replay Attack

+- Let an attacker $C$ get a session key $K'_{AB}$ previously established between $A$ and $B$
+- $C$ masquerades as $A$ and persuades $B$ to use the old key $K'_{AB}$

+> To defend against replay attacks, we must use a fresh key for each session, see freshness in the notes

 ### C.I.A

 - **Confidentiality**: Preventing of unauthorized disclosure of information
 - **Integrity**: Preventing unauthorized modifications of the system
 - **Availability**: Ensuring resources are available when required by authorized users

+### Mutual and Unilateral Authentication

+- If both parties achieve the authentication goal, then the protocol provides *mutual authentication*
+- If only one party achieves it, then the protocol provides *unilateral authentication*
+- Many real world key establishment protocols achieve only unilateral authentication
+  - Typically, clients can authenticate servers.
+  - Client authentication often happens later, protected with the establishment key

 ### Perfect Secrecy